Punda (film)

-Punda (English:Naughty) is a 2010 Indian Kannada language action drama film directed by Sivashangkar Mohan.
-It stars Yogesh and Meghana Raj, making her Kannada Debut, in prominent roles.
-The film is presented by R. B. Choudary's Super Good Films and the music was composed by G. V. Prakash Kumar.
+Punda (English:Naughty) is a 2010 Indian Kannada language action thriller film directed by Sivashangkar Mohan.
+It stars Yogesh and Meghana Raj, making her Kannada debut, in prominent roles.
+The film is produced by R. B. Choudary's Super Good Combines and the music was composed by G. V. Prakash Kumar.
 It is a remake of the Tamil film Polladhavan which starred Dhanush and Ramya in the lead roles.

 Plot

 Yogi, an unemployed man, buys a Bajaj Pulsar bike and ultimately gets attached to it.
-However, Yogi's bike gets stolen by a thief who works for Bhoja's brother, Shiva, who is a goon.
+Yogi's bike gets stolen by a thief who works for Bhoja's brother, Shiva, who is a goon.
 Yogi hands over the culprit to the police but couldn't find his bike.
 He clashes with Shiva who stole his bike and is transporting drugs in it.
 How Yogi saves his family from Shiva and retrieves his bike forms the rest of the story.